Personalize Your Campaigns With Smart Tags

-A Smart Tag refers to a compact snippet of code that, when utilized within our compatible plugins, furnishes you with valuable insights regarding various aspects of your WordPress site.
+A Smart Tag is a compact snippet of code that, when utilized within our compatible plugins, provides valuable insights into various aspects of your WordPress site.

 Identifiable by its curly brackets and the descriptive term(s) enclosed within them, a Smart Tag appears in the following format: {fpf smart_tag}.